lobolanja/holohub/applications/connext/README.md

 ## C++ Holoscan Application

+Before running the application, ensure that you have the rti_license.dat file in the holohub root folder or change the path in the run commands below.

 ### Build Using Holohub

 Please Notice that this instruction are for building inside the dockerfile under applications/connext/connext_app_cpp/Dockerfile

-Build the C++ sample from the Holohub root.
+Build the C++ example from the Holohub root.

 ```sh
 ./holohub build connext_app_cpp --build-type debug
 ```